openconfig/featureprofiles/feature/bgp/addpath/ate_tests/addpath/README.md

 * DUT should be configured with "Both" Send and Receive ability for addpath on all IBGP peering.
 Same for ATE3:Port3, ATE4:Port4 and ATE5:Port5
   * During BGP capabilities negotiation in Open message, verify that the DUT negotiated addpath cability with Send/Receive field set to "3"

-* Configure ATE1:Port1 and ATE2:Port2 to advertise same prefix "prefix-1" with different path attributes to DUT:Port1 and DUT:Port2
+* Configure ATE1:Port1 and ATE2:Port2 to advertise same prefix "prefix-1" with different Protocol next-hops to DUT:Port1 and DUT:Port2
   * Verify that the DUT is advertising multiple paths to prefix-1 to RRCs ATE3 and ATE4 as well as to the RRS ATE5 with different path-ids
+* Configure each of ATE1:Port1 and ATE2:Port2 to advertise prefix "prefix-1" with 2 different Protocol next-hops to DUT:Port1 and DUT:Port2 respectively.
+Then configure DUT to send maximum 3 paths over ADD-Path to ATE3 and ATE4
+  * Verify that ATE3 and ATE4 receive only 3 different paths (out of 4) w/ unique path-ids from DUT for prefix-1.
-* Configure RRCs ATE3:Port3 and ATE4:Port4 to advertise "prefix-2" to DUT with different Path attributes.
+* Configure RRCs ATE3:Port3 and ATE4:Port4 to advertise "prefix-2" to DUT with different Protocol next-hops.
   * Verify that the DUT advertises multiple paths for prefix-2 to ATE5 with different path-ids
+* Configure RRCs ATE3:Port3 and ATE4:Port4 each to advertise 2 different paths for "prefix-2" to DUT with different Protocol next-hops each.
+Then configure DUT to send maximum 3 paths over ADD-Path to ATE5
+  * Verify that ATE5 receives only 3 different paths (out of 4) w/ unique path-ids from DUT for prefix-2.

 **Test-2**: Verify ADDPATH scaling
 * DUT:Port3 and DUT:Port4 has IBGP peering with directly connected ATE3:Port3 and ATE4:Port4 respectively.
 In this case, DUT is the RR server and ATE3 and ATE4 are RR clients